Working for Wye - past, present and future

 The new burial ground, adjacent to Wye churchyard

 The Parish Council is the burial authority for Wye.
 As such, since 1981 it has owned and managed the new burial ground, adjacent to the churchyard, and works in partnership with the Parochial Church Council.
 The wall of the burial ground wall marks the boundary of both the historic parish churchyard and the Wye Conservation Area.
-The burial ground is managed to give the informal appearance of a peaceful country churchyard and wildlife haven, and to provide places to sit for quiet reflection.
+The burial ground is managed to give the informal appearance of a peaceful country churchyard and wildlife haven, with views of the North Downs.
+The memorial benches provide places for quiet reflection.

-Unlike the churchyard the Parish Council's burial ground is not consecrated land, nor is it denominational.
+Unlike the adjacent churchyard the Parish Council's burial ground is not consecrated land, nor is it denominational.
 In practice, individual plots are consecrated as required, as part of the burial service.
+The Parish Council has plans to extend the burial ground.

 Quiet reflection: an elderly couple sitting on a bench in Hole Park garden